Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Conclusion

 \section{Conclusion}

-In this paper, we presented Sorbet, the first fully neuromorphic hardware-compatible transformer-based spiking language model.
-Sorbet addresses the critical challenge of adapting transformer-based models for energy-efficient computation by replacing traditional energy-intensive operations like softmax and LN with our novel PTsoftmax and BSPN.
-This issue is largely overlooked by the previous studies.
-Furthermore, by leveraging techniques such as knowledge distillation and model quantization, we were able to achieve a highly compressed binary weight model, further optimizing the model for real-world deployment on neuromorphic hardware.
-The model is evaluated on GLEU benchmark and the results demonstrated that Sorbet not only maintains competitive performance compared to existing models but also largely reduces energy consumption.
-Sorbet’s development sets a new precedent for energy-efficient language models, offering a practical approach to bringing spiking neural networks into mainstream use in NLP applications.
+In this paper, we presented Sorbet, the first fully neuromorphic hardware-compatible, transformer-based spiking language model.
+Sorbet addresses the challenge of adapting transformer-based models for energy-efficient computation by replacing traditional energy-intensive operations like softmax and layer normalization with our novel PTsoftmax and BSPN.
+This challenge has been largely overlooked in previous works in this field.
+Furthermore, by using techniques such as knowledge distillation and model quantization, we achieved a highly compressed binary weight model, further optimizing the model for real-world deployment on neuromorphic hardware.
+When evaluated on the GLUE benchmark, Sorbet achieved performance comparable to state-of-the-art models with substantial energy savings.